 If you have listened to someone speak Norwegian, you might have thought that it sounds like they are singing.
-The same is true for the closely related language Swedish, but not for other European languages.
-Chinese is known for its four tones which alter the meaning of a word, but did you know that Norwegian also has tones?
-Not four, like in Chinese; only two, and they only occur in the stressed syllable of words with at least two syllables.
-Monosyllable words do not have tonemes.
+The same is true for the closely related language Swedish, but not for most of the other European languages.
+Mandarin is well-known for its four tones which alter the meanings of all their words, but did you know that the Norwegian language also has tones?
+Not four, like in Mandarin; only two, and they only occur in the stressed syllable of words with at least two syllables.
+Monosyllabic words do not have tonemes.